gewuek/vitis_ai_custom_platform_flow/README.md

   b.
 Click Next.<br />
   c.
 In Project Name dialog set Project name to ```zcu102_custom_platform```.<br />
   d.
 Click Next.<br />
   e.
-Leaving all the setting to default until you goto the Default Part dialog.
+Leaving all the setting to default until you goto the Default Part dialog.<br />
   f.
-Select Boards tab and then select "Zynq UltraScale+ ZCU102 Evaluation Board"
+Select Boards tab and then select "Zynq UltraScale+ ZCU102 Evaluation Board"<br />
   g.
-Click Next, and your project summary should like below:
+Click Next, and your project summary should like below:<br />
   h.
-Then click Finish
+Then click Finish<br />
 2.